 The first data protection law was implemented in 1973 in Sweden.
 Soon after, countries all around the world followed suit, with over 80 countries around the world having different guidelines in place to protect the data of their citizens.
 The GDPR stands out as being the most progressive regulation thus far, and it has already made a large impact on how global online businesses are being conducted.

 Governments around the world are trying to follow the leads of the EU.
 In fact, no other regulation has created as much global buzz as the GDPR.
 This is especially the case in California, which has already implemented its version of GDPR, the California Consumer Privacy Act (CCPA), which imitates the key tenants of GDPR.

 Even if your business does not fall within the bounds of the GDPR, it is good to start implementing the 7 principles of GDPR, which lie at the heart of the GDPR regime, as good practice.
 It is expected that sooner or later, they will be adopted as universal principles for data protection.

-The 7 Principles of GDPR are set out in Article 5:
+Here are the 7 Principles of GDPR as set out in Article 5:

 1. Lawfulness, Fairness, and Transparency

 2. Purpose Limitation

 3. Data Minimisation